GianniMS/CLE4.One-Pager/README.md

-# CLE4.One-Pager
+# Hogeschool Rotterdam CLE04 One Pager
-My one page website for my cle 04 project.
+My one page website for my CLE04 project.

 Feel free to take a look!
 - GMS